lucadonnoh/scalability_guide/content/posts/maximising_light_clients_security/index.md

 Note that these Merkle proofs are a subtree of the same state tree with a common root, so we can update the state root without having the whole state tree!

+{{< image src="diagram.png" alt="How to recompute the root using a witness" position="center" style="border-radius: 8px;" >}}

-Given a list of transactions from a block, we can compute the intermediate state roots where the last one is the state root of the new block.
+Given a list of transactions from a block, we can compute the intermediate state roots, where the last one is the state root of the new block.

 We also add a new field inside the block header, the `dataRoot`, which represents transactions arranged into fixed-size chunks of data called "shares", needed for data availability proofs.
 These shares contains intermediate state roots called "traces" as well as transactions.